elypia/commandler/README.md

 Commandler is split into several small modules in order give very fine control over what logic and dependencies you have in your application(s).

-It's recommended to use `org.elypia.commandler:noob` to get started; this pulls together the recommended modules and libraries so you can jump straight into development without worrying too much about the runtime dependencies or configuration.
+It's recommended to use `org.elypia.commandler:newb` to get started; this pulls together the recommended modules and libraries so you can jump straight into development without worrying too much about the runtime dependencies or configuration.
 This uses Weld, Hibernate, and provides YAML support with an `application.yml` by default.